ankumar/architecture/README.md

 * Build closed loop systems to optimize for continual Improvements & Learning
 2. Technology Commoditization
 3. Enabling Business to Focus on core value vs plumbing

-**"[Software Patterns](https://github.com/ankumar/Architecture/blob/master/Patterns/Stuff.md) aren't prescriptive rules that say do this because it works.
-They say this has worked in many cases, Try it and see if it works for you."**

 # Services
 * Designing Modularity & Interfaces